 Alex joined the Geneva Centre of Humanitarian Studies in March 2020 as Research Coordinator for the Humanitarian Encyclopedia project.
 His work experience spans research and analysis, needs assessment, information and knowledge management, and monitoring and evaluation, with humanitarian organisations including ACAPS, the International Organization for Migration, Lessons Learned Simulations and Training, and the Mixed Migration Centre.
 His research interests include organisational behaviour and decision making in humanitarian crises, coordination in humanitarian information systems, and migration policy and governance.
 Alex holds a Master of Public Policy from the Hertie School of Governance in Berlin, and Bachelors of Law and International Studies from the University of Adelaide.

 Sian has managed the communications at the Centre for four years.
 Prior to this, she worked in the humanitarian sector for 20 years, managing external relations for various organisations including IFRC, MSF and DNDi.
 She has a post graduate degree in journalism and a Masters in Communications Management.
-Sian specializes in strategic communications, partnerships, publications, brand management and organizational development.
+Sian specializes in strategic communications, partnerships, advocacy, publications, brand management and organizational development.

 Joëlle joined the Geneva Centre of Humanitarian Studies (at the time known as PIAH) in October 2007.
 With a degree in Business Administration (HES) she has worked for a number of companies in the Geneva region.